buzzgreyday/sspaghetty/README.md

 * __**Ubuntu PC/Mac**__
 * __**Max one Digital Ocean or Hetzner server**__

-### Getting started

-The script is in an early stage.
-Therefore, __**the script will most likely not behave as expected if you have multiple projects, servers and/or firewalls on Digital Ocean and/or Hetzner.**__ Support for multiple projects, server and/or firewalls will likely follow in the future.

 **Digital Ocean**

 Setup your Digital Ocean project, deploy your server and __**setup the firewall rules.
 Create an API token with read and write permissions.**__